Fabulang/quiz/en/timely-promotion.md

 ---
 ---

-1. Jane gains gains the power to control the speed of time, because
+1. Jane gains gains the power to control time, because

    * lightning strikes her watch
+   * lightning strikes the clock
    * the coffee machine malfunctions
    * she drinks coffee that is glowing blue
    * her watch malfunctions and shocks her